 However, Pi Model A+ is an inferior form of Raspberry Pi Model B+ but it comes with a RAM of 512MB, a single USB port, is full-size but lacks Ethernet just like Pi Zero.

-Notably, it is very cheap Linux computer.
-The Pi Model A+ enhanced school programming learning and science projects completion.
+- Notably, it is a very cheap Linux computer.
+The Pi Model A+ enhanced school programming learning and science project completion.

-The major enhancements over the Model A (that consumed 750mA) include efficient power consumption, micro SD Card socket to guard your SD card and is compatible with expanded GPIO header with forty pins.
+- The significant enhancements over the Model A (that consumed 750mA) include efficient power consumption, a micro SD card socket to guard your SD card, and is compatible with an expanded GPIO header with forty pins.

-It has a 3.5mm jack which offers an additional audio port or video out for the analog gadgets.
-Further, if you love utilizing soldering iron its GPIO (40pin extended) has a header.
+It has a 3.5mm jack, which offers an additional audio port or video out for analog gadgets.
+Further, if you love utilizing soldering iron, its GPIO (40pin extended) has a header.